avogogias/BayesPiles/README.txt

 --------------------------------

-4. To see your Banjo networks in BayesPiles, visit the following url pattern:
+4. To see your Banjo static-Bayesian networks in BayesPiles, visit the following url pattern:

 	http://localhost/bayespiles/bayespiles.html?data=data/<name_of_your_report_file>.json